 Discover the best things to do in Spain with this practical guide.
+From historical palaces, the best beaches and beyond.

 Spain is a country that needs little introduction.
 Whether you know it for the buzzing vibrancy of its capital Madrid, the gorgeous beaches of the Costa Brava or the Moorish fortresses of Andalucia, chances are it’s already firmly on your radar.